Evidence-Based · CGA Components · EMR Documentation · Free

 Frailty Assessment

 Frailty assessment identifies older adults at highest risk of adverse outcomes from illness, surgery, and hospitalisation.
 The Clinical Frailty Scale (CFS) is the fastest frailty tool (1–2 minutes, single global rating 1–9) and is widely used in emergency departments, ICUs, and surgical preadmission.
 Frailty is confirmed at CFS ≥ 5.
 The Edmonton Frail Scale (EFS) takes longer but uniquely combines cognitive screening (clock drawing), physical performance (TUG), and multi-domain health assessment — making it the preferred tool when detailed frailty profiling is needed for care planning.
-EFS frailty threshold: ≥ 7.
+EFS frailty threshold is ≥ 7.

 Physical Performance

-Objective physical performance measurement predicts disability, falls, nursing home admission, and mortality in older adults more accurately than self-report.
+Objective physical performance measurement predicts disability, falls, nursing home admission, and mortality in older adults more accurately than self-report alone.
 The SPPB (Short Physical Performance Battery) combines three timed tests — balance, gait speed, and chair stands — into a 0–12 score that predicts all-cause mortality with a hazard ratio of 1.9–2.4 for the lowest versus highest quartile.
 A score ≤ 9 identifies high-risk individuals requiring intervention.
 The Falls Efficacy Scale International (FES-I) addresses the psychological dimension of fall risk — fear of falling affects 25–55% of older adults and predicts future falls, activity restriction, and social isolation even in those who have never fallen.

 Why Use MedicalCalculatorHub for Geriatric Assessment?